OpenDSA/OpenDSA/RST/en/Sorting/SortOpt.rst

 Python than for Java and Processing, but still an improvement either way.
-But the biggest effect that we see is that Python takes over 100 times as long to execute the same program as Java.
+But the biggest effect that we see is that Python takes over 100 times as long to execute the same program as compiled Java code (and still twice as long as interpreted Java code).

 Some languages have peculiarities that it pays to be aware of.
 It turns out that there is a big difference in JavaScript between